Two-dimensional Yang-Mills theory via integrable probability: Character expansion of the partition function

 \subsection{Representations of Lie groups}

 \begin{definition} Let $G$ be a Lie group.
 A real (resp. complex) \emph{representation} of $G$ is a couple $(\rho,V)$ where $V$ is a real (resp. complex) vector space and $\rho:G\to\GL(V)$ is a smooth group morphism.
-The \emph{degree} of $\rho$, also called its \emph{dimension}, is the dimension of the vector space $V$. \end{definition}
+The \emph{degree} of $\rho$, also called its \emph{dimension}, is the dimension of the vector space $V$ and denoted by $d_\rho$. \end{definition}

 A representation $(\rho,V)$ of $G$ is said to be \emph{irreducible} if the only subspaces of $V$ stable by $\rho(g)$ for any $g\in G$ are $\{0\}$ and $V$.
 Irreducible representations somehow constitute the building blocks of representation theory.